marb61a/Course-Notes/Testing/Tools/Testcafe_Notes.md

 Pages
 Page Model
   - Page Model is a test automation pattern that allows you to create an abstraction of the test pages
     - This allows is to be used in the test code to refer to the page element
   - Why use the Page Object Model or Page Model
     - There are several problems which using the Page Object Model solves
       - Changes in locator names will need to be adjusted in multiple file as there is no shared file
       - Code duplication coming from repetition
       - Difficulty in maintaining due to large amounts of unnecessary files
   - In this model classes are created for each page in the application
     - The class then has web page elements, also add the methods which perform actions or operations on those elements

-!!!!!
+Important
+  -
   - Chrome may fail tests due to screen not being maximised
   - Firefox still has the same elements available in a reduced size window
   - Use the maximizeWindow() command
   - May need to use this inside await functions on occasion if some elements are not being seen

-TestCafe uses the .testcaferc.json configuration file to store its settings
+TestCafe uses the .testcaferc.json configuration file to store its settings -
   - Settings specified when running TestCafe from the command line and the programming interfaces override settings from .testcaferc.json
   - Keep .testcaferc.json in the directory from which test cases are ran

 Data-Driven Tests with TestCafe
+  -
   - Data-Driven Tests is a procedure when you repeat the same scenario with different input parameters
     - The results are then verified with the output values
   - Test data is always an important part of automated tests
     - Test data is not just the value or the text in the application, but it's about the whole environment being tested
     - Usually hardcoded data such as a URL is used
     - Hardcoded data though is not configurable
   - Test data allows for different scenarios to be tested
     - For example a form allowing positive and negative reviews
     - Data can be in different formats -> JSON, XLS, CSV to name a few

 Behaviour Driven development
 Introduction to BDD and Cucumber JS/HTML
   - Behavior-Driven Development is a technique for building software in which the product owner, developers, and the testers collaborate together
     - This is so that they can agree about the acceptance criteria
   - The Behavior-Driven pattern is improving communication and collaboration between teams
   - Similar to TDD or Test-Driven Development, which starts development by writing test cases
     - BDD is similar but start by writing the business features file prior to writing the automated test cases
   - When writing features use plain English sentences and the Gherkin language
   - Step Definition file
     - To start implementing the steps from the feature file in real code
   - To run tests using the Cucumber file
     - ./node_modules/.bin/cucumber-js
   - In order to run multiple sets of data scenario will have to be changed
     - This will change to Scenario Outline
   - The final item that can be added are Tags
     - Add a tag to the scenario eg e2e and then run from the cli
     - ./node_modules/.bin/cucumber-js --tags "@e2e"
   - Cucumber HTML report
     - npm i cucumber-html-reporter
     - This will integrate html reports on testing
   - Adding entry to package.json to run testcafe cucumber is not working so full command is needed
     - ./node_modules/.bin/cucumber-js --tags '@e2e' --format json:reports/report.json
   - To see generated report
     - node <file_name>
     - In order to see the html version there will need to be a cucumber_report.json file presently
     - These can be created blank and the cli can be change to point to the correct file like such
       - ./node_modules/.bin/cucumber-js --tags '@e2e' --format json:test/report/cucumber_report.json

 Reports
 TestCafe Reports
     - Reporters are plugins used to output test run reports in a certain format
     - Reporter plugins are npm packages
     - TestCafe ships with multiple Reporters
       - spec (default), xUnit, JSON, List, HTML, Allure Report
     - To install the TestCafe HTML reporter
       - npm install testcafe-reporter-html
     - After installation the reporter can be ran from the cli
         - npx testcafe firefox .\tests\RegistrationSteps.js --reporter html
         - This will send HTML to the console by default